The University of Pittsburgh's PET Research Facility

 The PET Radiochemistry Laboratory produces radionuclides and investigational radiopharmaceuticals for PET imaging using a dedicated Siemens Eclipse HP medical cyclotron.
 The Eclipse HP is an 11 MeV negative-ion cyclotron equipped with targetry for producing the positron-emitting radionuclides carbon-11, fluorine-18, nitrogen-13, and oxygen-15.
 Supported Radiosynthetic apparatus includes a G.E.
 Healthcare TRACERLab™ FX MeI gas-phase [C-11]methyl-iodide system, two TRACERLab™ FX M carbon-11 incorporation platforms, and a FASTlab™ fluorine-18 incorporation platform, which provides the desired short duty cycles and repeat production capabilities needed to maximize the production capabilities of the cyclotron and achieve the high specific activity radiopharmaceutical productions required for human and preclinical neuroreceptor imaging studies.
 Modules for [O-15]-labeled gases (oxygen, carbon monoxide, and carbon dioxide) are in use.
 A Victoreen gas delivery system provides [O-15]-labeled gases via a remotely operated inhalation system connected to the PET scanning rooms.
 High specific activity [C-11]-labeled carbon dioxide and carbon monoxide gases are also available.
 The radiochemistry laboratory is equipped with three full-size Capintec-brand hot cells fitted with three pairs of remote manipulators for operator-assisted radiopharmaceutical productions.
-In addition, there are two large stacked Capintec mini-cells and four smaller Capintec mini-caves for routine automated productions, three radioisotope fume hoods, five organic synthesis fume hoods, two laminar flow hoods, twelve radio-HPLC systems (including gradient pumps, variable wavelength UV detectors, two photodiode array detectors, a refractive index detector, an electrochemical detector, and about 20 radioactivity detectors), and miscellaneous analytical equipment including a radio-TLC scanner, radio-GC, Varian Saturn GC-MS, two gamma well counters (Packard Cobra model 5003), a Fuji BAS-5000 phosphor imager, and FTIR, and UV/vis spectrometers.
+In addition, there are two large stacked Capintec mini-cells and four smaller Capintec mini-caves for routine automated productions, three radioisotope fume hoods, five organic synthesis fume hoods, two laminar flow hoods, twelve radio-HPLC systems (including gradient pumps, variable wavelength UV detectors, two photodiode array detectors, a refractive index detector, an electrochemical detector, and about 20 radioactivity detectors), and miscellaneous analytical equipment including a radio-TLC scanner, radio-GC, two gamma well counters (Packard Cobra model 5003), and a Fuji BAS-5000 phosphor imager.

 Siemens Biograph mCT Flow PET/CT.
 Operational in March 2015, this state-of-the-art PET/CT scanner offers 21.6 cm of axial scan coverage (TrueV option) with an intrinsic in-plane spatial resolution of ~ 4.2 mm FWHM.
 The CT subsystem is a 64-slice helical scanner that can be used to acquire diagnostic quality CT or a low-dose scan for the purpose of attenuation correction of PET emission data.
 This unit is equipped with Siemens’ FlowMotion technology supporting continuous bed motion acquisition, HeartView CT and both cardiac and respiratory gating hardware for reconstructing phase-matched PET and CT images, SAFIRE iterative CT reconstruction, and SMART NeuroAC for calculated attenuation correction for brain imaging.
 The mCT will replace the legacy Siemens ECAT HR+ PET scanner as the primary instrument supporting human investigational research studies, and is fully equipped to support brain, cardiac, and oncology imaging studies.